BarisAlbayrakIEEE/StructuralAnalysis/sql/README.md

 **As a summary, the RF tables shall be designed considering the performance of the read operations.**

-Currently, the RF tables are separated to define a table for each SC-FM couple.
+Lets start by defining a table for each SC-FM couple as both the SC and FM are defined statically by the CS.
 However, each table corresponding to each SC-FM combination may contain a large number of rows (e.g. 10^8) so that the queries can take a long time.
 The RF tables shall be organized to return to the read queries efficiently.